Demon FM

-Community Radio Licence
+Community radio licence

-Demon FM operated on short term Restricted Service Licences twice a year from inception in 1995 until 2008.
+Demon FM operated on short-term restricted service licences twice a year from inception in 1995 until 2008.

-Following an announcement by Ofcom of a plan to issue Community Radio Licences in the Leicester area, over the course of 2007 and 2008 the station and student union leadership, in partnership with the university, who saw an opportunity to give real broadcast experience to students of their media and radio production courses, sought and successfully applied for a community radio licence.
+Following an announcement by Ofcom of a plan to issue community radio licences in the Leicester area, over the course of 2007 and 2008 the station and student union leadership, in partnership with the university, who saw an opportunity to give real broadcast experience to students of their media and radio production courses, sought and successfully applied for a community radio licence.

 In 2009, with a 24/7 licence, the station started broadcasting on 107.5FM, moving from a single room studio in the Students' Union to a suite of recently completed radio studios in the university campus' Queen's Building.
 To comply with the terms of their licence the station was, for the first time in their history, required to allow non-student members of the local community to present shows and involve themselves in day-to-day running of the station.

-In 2018, after nearly a decade of holding a community radio licence, and with the renewal of their broadcast licence due, the management team of the station chose not to extend their licence, opting instead to run an online-only service targeted at, produced by, and solely run by, De Montfort University students - privately citing the cost and administration burden of running a regulated radio station, and an unwillingness to service non-student broadcasters as the reason for their desire not to renew their Community Radio Licence.
+In 2018, after nearly a decade of holding a community radio licence, and with the renewal of their broadcast licence due, the management team of the station chose not to extend their licence, opting instead to run an online-only service targeted at, produced by, and solely run by, De Montfort University students – privately citing the cost and administration burden of running a regulated radio station, and an unwillingness to service non-student broadcasters as the reason for their desire not to renew their community radio licence.

 Another local community radio station, Leicester Community Radio, had indicated a desire to take over the licence, but De Montfort University Students' Union elected to instead hand back the license to Ofcom, to allow for a fair bidding and award procedure.

 Ofcom subsequently announced they have no immediate plans for to advertise any further FM community radio licences in Leicester, leaving the station's former frequency vacant for the foreseeable future.